Lab folk

 Matt Turner.
 PhD student, Cognitive & Information Sciences, 2016-2021.
 Opinion dynamics, metaphor, metascience, cultural evolution, data science, agent-based models.
 Now postdoc at Stanford University.

 Pablo Contreras Kallens.
 PhD student, Cognitive & Information Sciences, 2016-2018.
 Philosophy of science, scientometrics, emergence of concepts, models of social dynamics.
-Now PhD student at Cornell University.
+Now postdoc at University of the Saarland.

 Tom Flamson: Postdoctoral researcher, 2016–2017.
 Cognitive anthropologist with fieldwork in Brazil.
 Interested in signaling theory, social assortment, evolution of humor.
-Currently a senior researcher at California Department of Social Services.
+Currently a senior researcher at California Department of Health Care Services.

 Visitors: